 If you give a deposition toward the beginning of the case investigation, the process will likely continue for an extended period of time.
 If the deposition takes place near the end of the pre-trial procedure, it could lead to the negotiation of a settlement or a trial.

 After your deposition, both the other party’s legal team and you or your lawyer will look at the information gathered from the questions and answers provided.
 In some cases, the deposition may include information about important witnesses, who the other party’s attorney may also call in for a deposition.
-The steps that follow a deposition vary based on the specifics of your case, but a lawyer can give you an idea of what to expect in your situation.
+The steps that follow a deposition vary based on the specifics of your case, but our wrongful death attorneys can give you an idea of what to expect in your situation.

 Purpose of a Deposition in a Wrongful Death Case